nanahyakuman/stereomakia-woif/README.md

 Levels will not work without their `.ogg` files present.
 Also, `.ogg` files are in the .gitignore.
 This is really annoying and may not be true long-term but at least when I was working on original STEREOMAKIA they were really slow to upload, so orz in advance.[^f]
 [^f]: If one were to soundcloud downloader the indicated songs that'd be super mega instadeath illegal but they would also sync up perfectly nudge nudge nudge

 All code is presently all-rights-reserved but will probably transition into some sort of MIT or CC-BY long-term.
-But to be clear, levels you create with the in-game editor obviously belong to you, insofaras a set of text files is meaningfully ownable.
+But to be clear, levels you create with the in-game editor belong to you.